Aerial warfare in the Russian invasion of Ukraine: Missile attacks and air war

-Casualties in Poland

-On 15 November 2022, During Russia's attack on the Ukrainian Power Grid, missiles crossed the Poland border, killing 2 people in Przewodów.
+Violations of non-combatant airspaces

+During the invasion, there have been several airspace violations of noncombatant countries, such as in Poland, Moldova, and Romania.
+On 10 March 2022, an unmanned drone crashed in Zagreb, the capital of Croatia, after flying through Hungarian and Romanian airspace.
+On 15 November 2022, a stray Ukrainian air defense missile landed in Przewodów, Poland, killing two people.

 Russian strikes against Ukrainian infrastructure

 Russia launched about 85 to 100 missiles at a number of Ukrainian cities.
 The recent strategic bombing campaign has caused severe shortages of electricity and water in multiple cities.
 According to Ukraine's Operational Command South, Ukrainian rocket and artillery units attacked Russian positions on the left bank of the Dnipro River and in the area of the Kinburn Spit.

 According to the Ukrainian Air Force, 77 of 96 Russian missiles were shot down.
 A Pentagon official claims the Russian plan is to exhaust the Ukrainian air defenses.
-At one stage some 50 missiles were in combat “within minutes” near the Polish border.
+At one stage some 50 missiles were in combat "within minutes" near the Polish border.
 Ukrainian officials report that electricity has already been restored to "nearly 100%" of Ukraine.
 President Zelenskyy said that about half of the Ukrainian electricity infrastructure has been hit and some 10 million people are still without power.

+Ukrainian Storm Shadow Attacks

+Ukraine was first reportedly supplied with U.K. made Storm Shadow missiles on 11 May 2023.
+Since that time that have been used in a number of attacks by the Ukrainian Air Force on strategic targets as a part of the war effort.
+Key targets have been ammunition depots and transit hubs, as well as bridges, notably the Chonhar bridge which has been attacked by Storm Shadow missiles on two confirmed occasions, 22 June 2023 and 6 August 2023.
+The aircraft commonly cited as being used to carry and fire Storm Shadow missiles is the Ukrainian Su-24M.